LennartHennigs/RG35XX-H-Notes/README.md

 This is a living document describing what I learned setting up the [Anbernic RG35XX-H](https://anbernic.com/products/rg35xx-h).
 This file will most likely contain errors and vague information.
 You might not like how I describe things.
 I am sorry.
 I can't be held responsible if you break things by following this.
 Nor will I share with you roms, bioses, or any other files.

+If you find these information helpful please consider giving it a ⭐️ at GitHub and/or [buy me a ☕️](https://ko-fi.com/lennart0815).

  - **Last updated**: 05-17-24
  - **Using Version**: [Batocera rg35xx-cfw V40](https://github.com/rg35xx-cfw/rg35xx-cfw.github.io/releases/tag/rg35xx_plus_h_batocera_20240306)